What does the Torah say about Food during the Story of Exodus?

 The Food of Wilderness: (Midbar)

-When the Jews escaped from Slavery into the Wilderness, the Jews first ate “Manna” a food from God.
+When the Hebrews escaped from Slavery into the Wilderness, the Hebrews first ate “Manna” a food from God.
 This food came from above and from the sky.
 They also consumed “Shabbat” which was Food for the Soul.
 “Man does not live on bread alone, but that man may live on anything that the Lord decrees.”

 Food of Freedom